rapka/polemics-md-wiki/content/index.md

 Vipul Naik's [financial information database](https://donations.vipulnaik.com) and AI Panic's [Guide to AI Existential Risk](https://www.aipanic.news/p/ultimate-guide-to-ai-existential)are also good sources of information.

-If you want to get involved or have a correction, hit me up on [Twitter](https://www.twitter.com/thecollegehill)
+If you want to get involved or have a correction, please hit me up on [Twitter](https://www.twitter.com/thecollegehill).

 ### sitemap